 The email will make the user download and run a virus.
 The document is either attached in the email or downloaded through a website linked to an email.

-The ransomware will either extract sensitive information and request a ransom for not publishing the information or remove it completely.
+The ransomware will either extract sensitive information and request a ransom for not publishing it or remove it altogether.
 The ransomware could also encrypt all local documents in the systems asking for a ransom, usually in bitcoin, to unlock them.

 Vulnerable software and operating systems are the targets of most attacks.
 Ensuring that your operating system and software are patched with the latest updates significantly reduces the number of exploitable entry points.
 Implementing a vulnerability management framework will help you find vulnerabilities in computers and systems proactively.

-With a strong human defense, your organization will build a human firewall, significantly decreasing the risks of being exposed to ransomware and data leakage incidents.
+With a strong human defense, your organization can significantly decrease the risks of being exposed to ransomware and data leakage incidents.

-Make sure to take continuous data backups and have a recovery plan for all critical information.
+Make sure to take continuous data backups and have a recovery plan for critical information.
 Regularly test the recovery process to make sure the backup works as intended.
-Keep backups separate and offline to make sure they can't be infected or sabotaged.
+Keep backups separate and offline to ensure they aren't infected or sabotaged.

 Restrict users' ability to install and run unwanted software.
 It's recommended to give users the least possible privileges.
 Restricting privileges may prevent ransomware from running or at least limit its capability to spread throughout the network.